Cookie Policy

 • Social media cookies — We do not embed social media widgets that set tracking cookies.

-• Third-party tracking cookies — We do not allow any third party to set tracking cookies beyond analytics on our website.
+• Cross-site tracking cookies — We do not allow any third party to track you across other websites.

 6. Managing Cookies